ARCHER2-HPC/archer2-docs/docs/data-tools/likwid.md

 For pure threaded and MPI+thread parallel jobs using either the `-t` option to specify the number of threads or `-pin` with an appropriate pinning expression (or both) can accomplish the same desired application placement and measurement scenario.
-For simplicity the example job scripts use `-t` but the equivalent pinning expression is also provided.
+The same applies to pure MPI applications in the case of underpopulating nodes (i.e. fewer than 128 ranks per node), where `-t` can be used to space processes out across a node and/or `-pin` used to specify which cores on each node application processes should execute and be measured on.

 For further explanation of `likwid-mpirun` options used, see the section [Summary of likwid-mpirun